Victhereum/Wave/README.md

 ##### Wizard's Tip

-Tweak the media path and captions of your video.
+Tweak the resource path and captions of your video.
 Our wizards will ensure your updates are gracefully accepted or met with a `400 BAD REQUEST` spell.

 #### `list`